dinusergiuandrei/easylearn/README.md

 ### Development workflow
 0. The first time you should clone the project locally.
 This step should be skipped in future iterations.
+1. Pull the latest version from github locally before adding any other code.
+This should be done each time.
-1. Add the code to the project.
+2. Add the code to the project.
-2. Build the project to make sure that your changes are successfully integrated (see the next section).
+3. Build the project to make sure that your changes are successfully integrated (see the next section).
 If any errors are displayed you should resolve them.
-3. If the build is successfull, then run the project (see the next section).
+4. If the build is successfull, then run the project (see the next section).
-4. Test your changes manually (e.g., verify that the changes work as expected on the endpoint, UI, etc).
+5. Test your changes manually (e.g., verify that the changes work as expected on the endpoint, UI, etc).
-5. If your changes work as expected make a new commit that includes the files.
+6. If your changes work as expected make a new commit that includes the files.
-6. Pull locally any changes that might be submitted to the repository in the meantime and merge them manually if necessary (most of the times git will handle them automatically).
+7. Pull locally any changes that might be submitted to the repository in the meantime and merge them manually if necessary (most of the times git will handle them automatically).
-7. Push the changes to github.
+8. Push the changes to github.

 ### Building the project
 In order to **build** the project, position yourself in the root directory of the project and use the following command depending on your operating system: